Skip to content

 Venture into Philly’s vibrant BYOB scene with these 9 restaurants.

-Philadelphia restaurateurs have found a creative workaround to the state’s expensive and restrictive liquor licensing system: bring your own bottle (BYOB) restaurants.
-This concept allows diners to enjoy their favorite wines, beers, and liquors, helping restaurateurs maintain a vibrant atmosphere without serving alcohol.
+Philadelphia restaurateurs have a creative workaround to the state’s expensive and restrictive liquor licensing system: bring your own bottle restaurants.
+This concept allows diners to enjoy their favorite wines, beers, and liquors with a meal, while helping restaurateurs maintain a vibrant atmosphere without serving alcohol.

-BYOBs have become a staple in Philly’s diverse culinary landscape, with long-gone pioneers paving the way and many establishing themselves as neighborhood hotspots with charming streeteries.
+BYOBs are a staple in Philly’s culinary landscape, with long-gone pioneers paving the way.
+Today, many BYOBS are neighborhood hot spots and may have charming streeteries.

 How we choose our best lists